COP26: Lobbying threat to global climate action | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Lobbyists are pushing the climate to dangerous extremes by blocking or diluting policies that would slash the burning of fossil fuels.
+Lobbyists are pushing the climate to dangerous extremes by blocking or diluting policies that would reduce the burning of fossil fuels.

 Lobbyists for oil giant ExxonMobil told undercover reporters that the company was supporting a carbon tax in order to stall more serious carbon pollution cuts